 Vinicius to stay at Real Madrid with Manchester United transfer talk quashed

-Real Madrid star Vinicius Junior has not been offered to Manchester United, club sources assured to Goal.
+Real Madrid star Vinicius Junior has not been offered to Manchester United, club sources assured Goal.

 The Brazilian forward is one of president Florentino Perez's favourite players at the club, and is also held in high esteem by the coaching staff.